moisesh18/larapoll/README.md

 # Larapoll
-A Laravel package to manage your polls
+A Laravel package to manage your polls - Custom

 ## Installation: